 Probiotics are sometimes referred to as ‘friendly bacteria’ that inhabit the human digestive tract, primarily the gut.
 Within your digestive tract there are literally millions upon millions of different bacteria; some good, and some bad.

-Good bacteria have been found to play a vital role in immune health and function, as they can assist with T-cell productions, which are cells responsible for fighting harmful bacteria, toxins, and free radicals from within.
+Good bacteria, such as Acidophilus, have been found to play a vital role in immune health and function, as they can assist with T-cell productions, which are cells responsible for fighting harmful bacteria, toxins, and free radicals from within.

 As much as 70% of the immune system is actually controlled via what goes on inside the gut, so if your gut isn’t healthy, you yourself won’t be healthier either.